At Monday’s meeting we looked at the famous conclusion of a game played in 1

-We meet at 7.30pm in the café at the Sports and Tennis Club, Muddy Lane SG6 3TB, on the third Monday of the month.
+We meet at 7.30pm in the café at the Sports and Tennis Club, Muddy Lane SG6 3TB, on the third Monday of the every month.

-Children are welcome if accompanied by an adult.
 If you are interested, please get in touch with Nayier: chess@lalg.org.uk

 The Greek Gift sacrifice as a pattern/motif which you are likely to encounter in your games, so it's very useful to be able to recognise it, whether as a threat or an opportunity.
 As ever, there are plenty of related online videos and lessons available.
 The Greek Gift is an example of how quickly a game can culminate through a sequence of forcing moves.
 Such moves - checks, captures or threats of capture - force your opponent's hand, leaving them with few if any choices as you strengthen your position and weaken theirs.
 So look for forcing moves in your games!